 Member of the Cabinet of European Commission Executive Vice-President Frans Timmermans

-Senior Fellow for Connected Europe, Founder and CEO of W4.org and 2012 European Young Leader (EYL40)
+Founder & Managing Director of Women's Worldwide Web (W4) and 2012 European Young Leader (EYL40)

 Board Member, COO and Head of Contents at Treccani Futura and 2020-2021 European Young Leader (EYL40)

 Director, Asia, Peace, Security & Defense, Digital & Chief spokesperson